 1. Hosted POP/IMAP e-mail – This is included with a lot of website packages, and is either free, or priced very cheaply.
 This service provides the most basic e-mail experience you can have – your mail is downloaded to your local e-mail program, and that’s it.
 No backups (unless you do them manually), no sync (you can have different copies of your info on each device) and more than likely, no redundancy if your host’s server goes offline.
 The reason this is popular is because it’s free to the provider.

 If you’re currently using this option, you’re taking on a lot of unnecessary risk, and introducing a barrier to efficiency for you and your firm employees.
 If it saves each of your employees 1 hour a month moving to a better e-mail system, what’s that worth in terms of dollars?

 2. In-House Exchange – If you’re running a server in-house and are able to sync your mail, contacts and calendar to your various devices, odds are you’re running in-house Microsoft Exchange as your e-mail server.
-About 90% of the firms we work with are running in-house Exchange on a server running Microsoft Small Business Server 2003.

 When managed properly by an IT professional, this can be a great solution.
 You get all the benefits of control and customization, as well as the high-end e-mail functions and sync, but at a high cost.
 You have to maintain servers, pay IT staff (or outsourcers) to keep your infrastructure running, safe and secure, and keep licensing up to date.